lime-rt/lime/doc/usermanual.rst

      arguments.
 You cannot write to these, they are only supplied so that you can use their values if you wish to.
   3. Note that ``fracDensity`` is interpreted as a relative value.
 LIME will scale the integral of the gridDensity function to the desired number of internal points set by the user via the parameter `par->pIntensity`.
-  4. If you leave par->samplingAlgorithm at its default of 0, but wish nevertheless to define a non-default gridDensity function, be aware that these two algorithms are a poor match, since they are built on different assumptions.
+  4. If you leave `par->samplingAlgorithm` at its default of 0, but wish nevertheless to define a non-default gridDensity function, be aware that these two algorithms are a poor match, since they are built on different assumptions.
 You will need to make sure that
      ``gridDensity()`` returns ``fracDensity=1`` for at least **one** location in the model space in this case.
-Functions without steps are also recommended for par->samplingAlgorithm==0.
+Functions without steps are also recommended for `par->samplingAlgorithm`==0.

 Other settings
 ~~~~~~~~~~~~~~